 Consultations

-Thirtyone:eight work with the governments of the four nations of the UK, and central government, giving input on specific policy decisions.
-We ensure our member's thoughts and feelings and represented, and we by our knowledge and experience in faith-based safeguarding to help the government's decision-making.
+We work with the governments of the four nations of the UK, and central government to ensure our member's thoughts and feelings are represented.
+We input into specific policy decisions and we use our knowledge and experience in faith-based safeguarding to help the government's decision-making.

 Current Consultations: